Constant-voltage speaker system: High voltage transformerless

 With advances in power semiconductors, it became possible to output high voltage directly from the output stage of the amplifier.
-For example, in 1967 Crown International introduced the DC300 amplifier, which is capable of directly driving 70-volt lines, as well as traditional speaker loads, thanks to its overall power of 500W.
+For example, in 1967, Crown International introduced the DC300 amplifier, which is capable of directly driving 70-volt lines, as well as traditional speaker loads, thanks to its overall power of 500W.
 In 1987, Crown introduced the Macrotech 2400, capable of driving 100-volt lines directly.
 Since then, further developments in high-power amplifier technology have widened the choices.
 Many manufacturers make amplifiers capable of direct connection to a high-impedance constant-voltage speaker line.
 High-voltage audio amplifiers have almost become a one-chip solution.
 For example, National Semiconductor's LME49810 (and similar products LME49811 and LME49830) can output 100 V peak to peak signals, but have relatively low current output, so a standard circuit includes a Darlington or FET discrete output stage.

 Higher power levels

 High-voltage constant-voltage systems can be designed to use 140-, 200- and 210-volt lines, depending on the transformers selected and the amplifier connection topology.
 Such high voltage systems have been used in locations where small diameter wire is already in place, where long-distance wire runs are involved and at especially loud installations such as Daytona International Speedway and the Indianapolis Motor Speedway prior to its redesign in 2003.
 Safety considerations in such high voltages require speaker line installation within conduit in most of the world.

 600-watt transformers are widely available for contractors needing high-power loudspeakers in constant-voltage installations.
 Special-purpose transformers capable of handling 1250 watts down as low as 50 Hz are available.
-One problem with high power, high current transformers is that fewer can be used on a single constant-voltage line.
+One problem with high-power, high-current transformers is that fewer can be used on a single constant-voltage line.
 Larger diameter speaker wire is recommended.
 Larger transformers needed for high power handling have reduced high-frequency response.

 Alternatives

-The traditional alternative to constant-voltage speaker systems are low impedance speaker systems (commonly referred to as "8-ohm speaker systems" in spite of the fact that their impedance may not be 8 ohms), in which the amplifier and speaker are directly coupled without the use of transformers.
+The traditional alternative to constant-voltage speaker systems are low impedance speaker systems (commonly referred to as 8-ohm speaker systems in spite of the fact that their impedance may not be 8 ohms), in which the amplifier and speaker are directly coupled without the use of transformers.
 The disadvantages relative to constant-voltage systems are that speaker cables need to be shorter or larger in diameter and that more amplifiers are needed if different listening levels are desired at different locations.

-Another alternative are powered speakers with an amplifier built into the speaker enclosure.
+Another alternative is powered speakers with an amplifier built into the speaker enclosure.
 Since the amplifier is at the same location as the speaker, the speaker requires only a line level audio signal as an input.
 Line-level signals are typically around 1-2 volts, and can be transmitted over much smaller cable (typically 20-26 AWG).
 The main disadvantage of powered loudspeakers is that they have the additional requirement of requiring AC power, whereas passive speakers have no such requirement.